mbernste/mbernste.github.io/_posts/2022-06-11-general_linear_group.md

 $$\begin{align*}3 x_1 + 2 x_2 + 0x_3 &= 1 \\ 2 x_1 + -2 x_2 + 0x_3 &= -2 \\ -x_1 + 0.5 x_2 + + 0x_3 &= 0 \end{align*}$$

+How can we tell how many solutions a given system of linear equations has?

 The geometry of systems of linear equations
 -------------------------------------------